 And the best part?
-Almost everything can be prepared ahead of time and quickly assembled before brunch!
+Almost everything can be prepared ahead of time and quickly assembled before breakfast!

 The Full Menu